Hello everybody, my name is Kelsey, I’m a professional guitarist and a private tutor in Los Angeles.

 And you?
 Pick or no pick?

-Discover how to buy a guitar strap…
+Discover when and how to buy guitar strings…

 The slide ring is a tool that I love.
 Here is what it looks like.